FindoraNetwork/findora-wiki/docs/guidesv2/transfers/transparent-transfers.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Confidential Transfers

-A confidential transfer is Findora’s engineered method of moving your assets between wallets with the privacy you need.
-Backed by industry-leading algorithms and safe from prying eyes, we are excited for what value this will provide for you.

-## How to make a confidential transfer
+# How to make a transparent transfer
 - Sign in into your Findora wallet then click on the wallet name you want to make a transfer out from

 <img src={useBaseUrl("/img/transfers/c-transfers-1.png")} width="60%" height="50%"/>